CyVerse-learning-materials/SciApps_guide/step4.rst

      ..
 Tip::
        Before loading a workflow, you can refresh the browser window to clear the History panel

   3. Scroll down the main panel, then click **Submit Workflow**.
 You will be asked to confirm and prompted to check the job status in the right panel.
-Then a live workflow diagram will be displayed with real time analysis status updates.
+Then a live workflow diagram will be displayed with real-time analysis status updates.

      ..
 Note::

        |running_workflow|

-       The color of the app node will change when the status of the analysis changes:
+       The colour of the app node will change when the status of the analysis changes:

        - 'Yellow': Pending
        - 'Blue': Running